Find your perfect value college

 The State University of New York system is one of the largest, most respected public higher education systems in the nation, neck-and-neck with the CUNY, University of California, and California State University systems.
 While SUNY Plattsburgh is not the biggest or most famous (like fellow system members Buffalo or Stony Brook), Plattsburgh is well-known in the northeast as a top value, combining solid educational quality with manageable tuition rates and strong job market reputation.

 SUNY Plattsburgh has been highly ranked as a public regional university, and students come to Plattsburgh especially for their education program; one of the best schools of education in the state, Plattsburgh educates many of New York’s teachers.
 Because of its location in the northeastern corner of New York State, Plattsburgh also has unique programs in Canadian culture and Expeditionary Studies (outdoors activities like rock climbing and kayaking).
-Plattsburgh is a smart choice for any student in upstate New York, and one of the best values in the northeast.
+Plattsburgh is a smart choice for any student in upstate New York, and a best value university.

 Cost: $7,850 per year